Reindeerspotting: Escape from Santaland: Synopsis

 The documentary follows several young drug abusers, but focuses on Jani Raappana.
 Jani is a drug addict, whose drug of choice is Subutex taken intravenously.
 He is unemployed and he finances his addiction through thefts, burglaries, and welfare payments.
 He deems carjacking and theft of radios as something he "specialises in", and uses it as a way to get fast money.
 Some of the main problems he faces is conflicts with fellow drug users, and losing two fingers in an accident.
 Due to the shortage of Subutex in the city, Jani starts to experience withdrawal symptoms, and suffers from the lack of substances available.

-After a failed burglary attempt, Jani is arrested and released after three days.
+After a failed burglary attempt, Jani is arrested and released after three days after remaining silent during questioning.
 The court seeks to imprison Jani for various offences, such as DUI and theft for at least a year, but sees prison as nothing special, just free food and accommodation.
 As his prison sentence draws near, his debt increases due to his prolonged drug use.
 However, he manages to steal 5000 euros from a grocery store and decides to flee Finland.

-Jani goes around various cities in Europe, such as Paris, London and Rome, lamenting about how free he is from Rovaniemi.
-However, the dealers threaten to demolish his flat and he finds himself in debt again.
+Jani goes around various cities in Europe, such as Paris, London and Rome.
+He manages to source Subutex during his trip, but attempts to withdraw from usage as he laments about how free he is from Rovaniemi - he is successful until he reaches Spain, where he manages to find and inject heroin.
+At one point, the dealers threaten to demolish his flat and he finds himself in debt again.
 After running out of money, Jani returns home and is arrested two weeks later, and the film states he spent time in and out of prison for "years".
 The film ends with him picturing himself living an ideal life, with a cottage and a wife.